proepkes/UnityLockstep/README.md

 3. Hit play in Unity so you should now have two instances of the game running
 4. Wait until both players are connected to the server.
 The server will display a message when the simulation has started.
 5. For controls, same as above

+## Work in progress
+1. Performance spikes are currently by design.
+In case of an input from the very past, a rollback of many (speak: thousands of) ticks at once occur.
+Adding constraints like max. input-offset and adjusting framerates for slow clients will help improving everyones performance.
+The target-frame for rollback is also not optimized, this can save lots of performance too.
+1. Rollback for despawned (e.g. killed) entities is not implemented yet, but will arrive in the next releases.

 ## Dependencies